ozzie-lam/rebyte-docs/guide/teams/access-control.md

 There are three visibility options for each resource: public/private/unlisted.

-Depending on context, the actual meaning of these three options are every different
+Depending on context, the actual meaning of these three options are different.

+See more about agent/app and knowledge visibility in [Visibility](./visibility.md).

 ## Role